310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Tatsumi %}
-Hmm… If I remember clearly, our inn wasn’t that far away from here…
+Hmm… If I remember correctly, our inn wasn’t that far away from here…

 Shu-san, how about the two of us visit this area tomorrow in the early morning?
 {% endbubble %}